Brent T. Adams: Early life and education

+Legal career

+Lawyer

+Adams received his Juris Doctor degree from the University of Arizona College of Law in 1974.
+He was an assistant federal public defender for five years, and was in private legal practice in Reno for 17 years.

 Judicial service

 On July 4, 1989, after being nominated through a merit selection process, Governor Bob Miller appointed Adams as a judge for Nevada's Second Judicial District Court, a state level trial court located in Reno, Washoe County, Nevada.
 He was subsequently elected to that position four times.
 Adams eventually became Chief Judge of the Second Judicial District Court.
 Under his leadership, that court "pioneered creation of the Washoe County Drug Court, the Early Case Resolution Program, Bench-Bar Committee, Pretrial Services Department, court house security program, the Criminal Justice Advisory Committee, and the renovation and relocation of the Washoe County Law Library."
 He was chairman of the Washoe County Criminal Justice Advisory Committee from 1992 to 2002.

 In 2000, Nevada's Supreme Court created a specialized business court track in the Second Judicial District, known as the Business Court.
 Adams was the first presiding judge in the Washoe County Business Court.
 He continued to serve as a business court judge until his retirement 14 years later.
 As a business court judge, Adams was an advocate of active and early case management as a means of controlling the expense and duration of litigation, which in turn would promote the long-term financial health of the companies in litigation.

 Adams was chosen to sit by designation in some cases before Nevada's Supreme Court.